Incarceration of women: Children of incarcerated parents

 Moreover, a study run by Child Welfare Services (CWS) concludes that the likelihood of being in a vulnerable situation is higher among children whose parents are behind the bars than other children treated by CWS.
 Most of these chances of being put into a vulnerable situation can be linked to a child's current caregiver in the mother's absence.
 Some people may be challenged by the idea of being a one-parent household, that they already are relying on public assistance programs, unemployment, etc. In one study it was shown, that 88% of the children they studied experienced more risks at contextual levels that have to do with poverty, substance exposure prior to birth, and more.
 Children of incarcerated mothers experience being put into a vulnerable situation not just through their given caregivers, but through some children being put into the foster care system.
 Between the years 1985 all the way to the year 2000, the rate of foster care cases increased by 31 percent.

 The constitutional rights of pregnant inmates in US prisons have been undergoing codification and expansion in the 2000s.
 Data from 2010 show that female incarceration rates are growing more rapidly than male incarceration rates in the United States.
 One out of every four women in prison is pregnant.
 However, there is not a lot of data that talks about pregnant women in prisons and if there is most of it is outdated.
 The data from the department of Justice with the Bureau of Justice Statistics has not updated the estimated number of pregnant women entering state prions since 2004.
 Less than half of prisons in the United States have official policies about medical care for pregnant inmates, like for example, in a report done on New York State prisons in 2008 showcased that majority of them had no written abortion policy, and that only 23% of the prisons ensured women full access to pregnancy related services.
 About 48% of prisons have prenatal services.
 The Rebecca Project during 2010 reported that 34 states in the US do not provide basic prenatal care.
-They also stated that 41 states around the United States don't ensure sufficient enough diets for pregnant women while incarcerated.
-Of these 48%, only 15% of prisons have programs implemented to help mothers find suitable work after they give birth.
+They also stated that 41 states around the United States don't ensure sufficient diets for pregnant women while incarcerated.
+Of these 48% of prisons that have prenatal services, only 15% of prisons have programs implemented to help mothers find suitable work after they give birth.
 Additionally, only 15% of prisons have policies that require light work or no work for pregnant women.
 These statistics showcasing the lack of medical service availability required for pregnant women in the United States could lead to possible complications for themselves and their child.